GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/modules/schema-expose-admin-data/en.md

 ## Inspecting the "sensitive" data elements via schema introspection

-The `isAdminElement` property is added to field `extensions` when doing schema introspection.
+The `isSensitiveDataElement` property is added to field `extensions` when doing schema introspection.
 To find out which are the "sensitive" data elements from the schema, execute this query:

 ```graphql
 query ViewAdminElements {